FilecoinFoundationWeb/filecoin-foundation/src/content/blog/filecoin-foundation-introduces-fil-lisbon-2022-to-bring-the-web3-community-together-announces-speakers.md

   Together, Announces Speakers
 description: >-
-  Week-long event welcomes 50+speakers to explore FVM, sustainability, NFTs, the metaverse, Web3 and more through the perspective of the Filecoin community
+  Week-long event welcomes 50+speakers to explore FVM, sustainability, NFTs, the metaverse, Web3 and more through the perspective of the Filecoin community.
 slug: >-
   filecoin-foundation-introduces-fil-lisbon-2022-to-bring-the-web3-community-together-announces-speakers
 image: